Times Square Ball

 I grew up in New York City.
 Every year, we gathered with family in front of the TV, and watched The Ball drop at Times Square.
 As soon as The Ball dropped, we blew noise-makers, shook clangers, and hollered outside to welcome in the new year.

-When I got older, when I saw The Ball, I thought of movies with formal gowns and tuxedos, caviar and champagne, and crystal chandeliers.
+When I got older, when I saw The Ball, I thought of movies with formal gowns and tuxedos, celebrities with caviar and champagne, and crystal chandeliers.

 When I moved away from New York City, I surprised people when they found out that I was never at Times Square when The Ball dropped.
 I never knew anyone who was.
 I never considered being there.
 So, I took a friend so he could tick this item off his “Someday” list.